KillerSpartan/Aureos/README.md

 Tools: Xcode, Unity (optional).
 Requirements: iOS 7.0 or above

-The process for installing Aureo in your Apple Device is quite hard than others.
+The process for installing Aureos in your Apple Device is quite hard than others.
 You are going to need the compiler from Apple: XCode in order to build and run the app.
 The process is below:

-1. Download iOS Folder.
+1. Download iOS Folder and the libraries that are below.
 2. Open Aureos.xcodeproject
 3. Connect your iPhone to your Mac and change the build route to your device.
 4. Build and run.